ARTH 1001 - Introduction to Art History and Visual Culture

 Stallabrass, Julian.
 Art Incorporated: The Story of Contemporary Art.
 Oxford; New York: Oxford University Press, 2004.
 [BSL eBook]*

 Lecture and tutorial image powerpoints

 Assessment task instructions

-External resources (museum and gallery websites; image databases)
+External resources (museum and gallery websites; databases for academic literature and images)

 Learning & Teaching Activities

-Learning & Teaching ModesWeekly lectures (1 hour) and seminars (2 hours), including a small number of weeks conducted online with replacement structured learning activities on MyUni.
+Learning & Teaching ModesThe course consists of weekly lectures (1 hour) and tutorials (2 hours), including a small number of weeks conducted online with replacement structured learning activities on MyUni.

 The information below is provided as a guide to assist students in engaging appropriately with the course requirements.

-Lectures 12 hours Seminars 24 hours Reading 42 hours Research 42 hours Assignment preparation 18 hours Structured online learning activities 18 hours TOTAL WORKLOAD 156 hours per semester
+Lectures (1 x 1-hour per week) 12 hours Tutorials (1 x 2 hours per week) 24 hours Reading 42 hours Research 42 hours Assignment preparation 18 hours Structured online learning activities 18 hours TOTAL WORKLOAD 156 hours per semester

 Learning Activities SummaryModule 1 (weeks 1-4)